Professionalism Policies and Procedures

 8. If for any reason a student feels they are unable to complete a drug screen within the required 72-hour timeframe, they may request alternate accommodations from the Student Services Manager within 24 hours after receipt of the email notification for random drug screening selection.
 Requests will be reviewed by COP personnel and the student notified of request approval/denial.

-9. Once selected for a random drug screening, students who fail to receive a drug screen within 72 hours, refuse to submit to a drug screen, or fail to provide consent for the results to be reported directly to the COP will be required to meet with the Associate Dean of Student Affairs and Diversity and may be referred to the COP Student Policy & Professionalism Committee.
+9. Once selected for a random drug screening, students who fail to receive a drug screen within 72 hours, refuse to submit to a drug screen, or fail to provide consent for the results to be reported directly to the COP will be required to meet with the Associate Dean of Student Affairs and may be referred to the COP Student Policy & Professionalism Committee.
 Failure or refusal to comply with the Chemical Impairment Policy that leads to COP Student Policy & Professionalism Committee referral may result in sanctions inclusive of suspension and/or dismissal.

 10. Results that are reported as dilute-negative will be assigned a repeat screening.
 Students are responsible for costs associated with additional drug screening(s) required due to reported dilute results from the initial drug screen.

 11. Students will be notified of a positive result via email.
-In the case of a positive result, the student will be required to meet with the Associate Dean of Student Affairs and Diversity as well as the COP Student Policy & Professionalism Committee.
+In the case of a positive result, the student will be required to meet with the Associate Dean of Student Affairs as well as the COP Student Policy & Professionalism Committee.
 A student that tests positive will be referred to SCRPP.
 Additional sanctions may include, but are not limited to, suspension or dismissal from the PharmD program.
 Prior to beginning the PharmD program, all students must consent to the College of Pharmacy’s ability to share positive drug screen results with legal and recovery/treatment entities including, but not limited to, the USC Office of Student Conduct, USC Student Health Services Counseling & Psychiatry Office, South Carolina Recovering Professional Program (SCRPP), and the South Carolina BOP.

 12. A student will be referred back to the COP Student Policy & Professionalism Committee for more stringent sanctions, including potential suspension or dismissal if they: